 Air Source Heat Pumps: What You Need to Know

-To get to the bottom of what matters most for homeowners considering a switch from boiler to heat pump, we spoke to Chris Higgs at Freedom Heat Pumps.
-Freedom Heat Pumps is a leading UK supplier of Hitachi air source heat pumps and the world’s largest distributor of Samsung EHS heat pumps.
+So, to get to the bottom of what matters most for homeowners considering a heat pump, we spoke to Chris Higgs at Freedom Heat Pumps.
+Freedom Heat Pumps is a leading UK supplier of Hitachi air source heat pumps and the world's largest distributor of Samsung EHS heat pumps.

-With Chris’ help we’ve put together this simple guide to air source heat pumps focusing on what you really need to know about buying (and living with) an air source heat pump.
+With Chris' help we've put together this simple guide that focuses on what you really need to know about buying (and living with) an air source heat pump.

 Chris at Freedom Heat Pumps: "When I'm giving my customers an introduction to air source heat pumps, I tell them that it's like having a boiler in your garden.
 Essentially, an ASHP looks like an air conditioning unit, works like a fridge in reverse and acts like a boiler."

 However, unlike boilers, ASHPs don't create heat, they simply move it from one place another.
 The easiest way to understand the technology in an ASHP is to think about the way a refrigerator works, i.e. it extracts heat from inside the fridge, releases the heat out the back of the fridge to keep the contents cool.
 Reverse this process and you aren't far away from the principles of an ASHP.

 In April 2019 BBC Radio 4 discussed air source heat pumps including what an air source heat pump is, how it works and if it’s the right choice for UK homes.
 Click here to listen to the short but very helpful explanation between 11 minutes 37 seconds to 16 minutes 10 seconds.